 - Taxing Wall Street speculation with a small transaction fee on each trade.

 - Tax capital gains and qualified dividends income as ordinary income.

 Who are the “richest Americans”?

-I heard Bernie wants to raise the top tax bracket to 90 percent.
+I heard Bernie wants a 90 percent for rich people.
 That seems too high.